 You can use milk powder instead of Khoya.

-Take 1 cup of full fat milk powder, add couple of tablespoons of cream or milk.
-Mix well to foam a smooth paste consistency.
+Take 1 cup of full-fat milk powder, and add a couple of tablespoons of cream or milk.
+Mix well to form a smooth paste consistency.

 This milk powder mixture in ready to be used in place of khoya.